gc-da11yn/gc-da11yn.github.io/src/en/about/dat/terms-of-reference.md

 - position the Government of Canada (<abbr>GC</abbr>) to meet or exceed Information and Communications Technology obligations of the Accessible Canada Act and the goal of the Accessibility Strategy for the Public Service of Canada to "[make information and communications technology usable by all](https://www.canada.ca/en/government/publicservice/wellness-inclusion-diversity-public-service/diversity-inclusion-public-service/accessibility-public-service/accessibility-strategy-public-service-toc/accessibility-strategy-public-service-technology.html)";
 - make recommendations for a <abbr title="Government of Canada">GC</abbr> central repository to share accessibility information created by various <abbr title="Government of Canada">GC</abbr> departments, minimizing duplication of work across departments
-- improve consistency of accessibility and identify best practices for Information and Communication Technology (ICT) accessibility information;
+- improve consistency of accessibility and identify best practices for Information and Communication Technology (<abbr>ICT</abbr>) accessibility information;
 - increase awareness across participating departments through the Access Working Group (<abbr>AWG</abbr>) and Interdepartmental <abbr title="Information and Communication Technology">ICT</abbr> working Group;
 - leverage expertise, foster information flow, and broaden knowledge across the <abbr title="Government of Canada">GC</abbr>; and
 - make recommendations for future phases of the project -- for example expanding access to other jurisdictions that are collaborating with the <abbr title="Government of Canada">GC</abbr> on <abbr title="Information and Communication Technology">ICT</abbr> accessibility.